 The leftmost and rightmost geodesics in direction $d$ are defined according to

 where $g$ ranges over all geodesics from $(0,0)$ in direction $d$.
-Geodesic ordering and compactness ensures $g_d^{\pm}$ are in fact geodesics with direction $d$.
+Geodesic ordering and compactness ensure $g_d^{\pm}$ are in fact geodesics with direction $d$.

-Uniqueness of a geodesic in a fixed direction comes almost for free from the above construction and invariances of $\La$.

-Suppose there is more than one geodesic from $(0,0)$ along some direction $d$.
-Then there is a non-empty open region $A_d$ of points between the leftmost and rightmost geodesics in direction $d$.
-(Let $A_d$ be empty if there is only one geodesic with direction $d$).
+For Part (3), suppose there is more than one geodesic from $(0,0)$ along a direction $d$.
+Then there is a non-empty open region $A_d$ of points between the leftmost and rightmost geodesics from $(0,0)$ in direction $d$.
+(Let $A_d$ be empty if there is only one geodesic in direction $d$.)
 If $d \neq d'$ then the sets $A_d$ and $A_{d'}$ are disjoint due to geodesic ordering.
 So the sets $A_d$, as the direction varies, are a collection of open, pair-wise disjoint sets.
 Only a countable number of them can be non-empty.
-Thus the set $D$ of directions along which there are multiple infinite geodesics is at most countable.
+Thus the set $D$ of directions along which there are multiple infinite geodesics from $(0,0)$ is at most countable.

+Uniqueness of a geodesic from $(0,0)$ in a fixed direction comes for free from the above construction and invariances of $\La$.
 Shear invariance of $\La$ \eqref{eqn:shear} implies the set $D$ is translation invariant.
 A countable, translation invariant set has zero probability of containing any given number.
 Indeed,

 and on taking expectation this gives $\int_{-\infty}^\infty\mathbf{Pr}(x \in D)\,dx =0$, so that $\mathbf{Pr}(x \in D)=0$ for almost every $x$.
 But this probability does not depend on $x$.
 So any fixed direction has a unique infinite geodesic from $(0,0)$ almost surely.